johnmcfarlane/papers/c++/error-handling.md

 * agreement: a recognised set of standing documents including a C++ standard such as International Standard ISO/IEC 14882:2020(E), technical specifications, etc..
-* provider: implementer of the toolchain used to build the program
+* provider: implementer of the toolchain used by the program developer
-* user: the program developer(s)
+* user: the program developer
-* violation by user: undefined behaviour
+* violation by user: undefined behaviour; trappable

-Note: while this document focuses on run-time disappointment, developers are encouraged to use static typing to surface defects earlier in the development process.
+Note: while this document focuses on run-time disappointment, developers are encouraged to use preventative practices such as static typing in order to surface defects earlier in the development process.

 #### Toolchain Contract

-* agreement: toolchain documentation, including portions of the Language Specification identified as
+* agreement: toolchain documentation including portions of the Language Specification identified as
   [implementation-defined behavior](https://eel.is/c++draft/defns.impl.defined)
 * provider: implementer of the toolchain used to build the program
-* user: the program developer(s)
+* user: the program developer
 * violation by user: implementation-specific(?)

-Note: being a collection of programs, the toolchain has its own End User Contracts.
+Note: being comprised of one or more programs, the toolchain has its own End User Contract.

 #### C++ API Contract

-Contracts play an essential role in good API design.
-Most C++ APIs center around functions: expectations around their invocation, details of the types required by those invocations, and their supporting definitions and declarations.
+Note: For most intents and purposes, the library incorporated into the ISO C++ Standard can be considered to be a collection of C++ APIs.

+* agreement: documentation (ideally self-documentation)
+* provider: C++ API implementer (often also the program developer)
+* user: program developer
+* violation by user: various

 It is helpful to subcategorise API contracts in descending order of desirability: